 (artist: Harmony Corrupted)

-“Brace for Impact” divides into over thirteen posts (I keep adding new ones, so the page counts will keep updating until the samples exhaust).
-Some are posted on my old blog (meant for any audience); some feature explicit, pornographic nudity* and will post exclusively here on my website:
+“Brace for Impact” divides into multiple blog posts.
+Some are posted on my old blog (meant for any audience); some feature explicit, pornographic nudity* and will post exclusively here on my website.

 *My website is 18+ and contains full uncensored images of everything being discussed and exhibited.
 To that, “Angry Mothers,” “Solving Riddles,” “The Medieval” and “Facing Death” will all contain a variety of erotic nude images discussing psychosexual trauma.
 The purpose of their inclusion is art criticism, transformation and education regarding erotic Gothic media.